hjellinek/ctk-core/cts-java/src/test/java/org/ga4gh/cts/compliance-test-notes.md

     *Test 2*: assert that the returned object is a GASearchCallSetsResponse, and that it contains > 0 GACallSet objects.
 We can check that the cal sets have distinct ID values.

-8. Search variants (21 tests) [converted partially - missing fields]
+8. Search variants (21 tests) [converted]
     - Fetches variants from the specified dataset.

     *Query 1*: `/variantsets/search datasetIds: 1 `(passed in)

-    *Test 1*: assert that we received a GASearchVariantsResponse containing (how many? > 0) GAVariant objects.
+    *Test 1*: assert that we received a GASearchVariantSetsResponse containing (how many? > 0) GAVariantSet objects.
 Get the ID of the first one.

     *Query 2*: `/variants/search variantSetIds: [variantSetId] referenceName: '22' start: 51005353 end: 51015354 pageSize: 1`